 Slow Cooker Turkey Soup

-Make this post-Thanksgiving soup recipe even easier by throwing all the ingredients into your slow cooker on low first thing Friday morning before you head out for a shopping day or post Turkey Day activities.
+Make this post-Thanksgiving soup recipe even easier by throwing all the ingredients into your slow cooker on low first thing Friday morning before you head out for post Turkey Day activities.
 You’ll come home to a healthy crockpot recipe.
 The soup takes 6-8 hours on low heat and 3-4 hours on high heat to really come together and develop flavor.
 Stir the noodles in during the last 30 minutes of cooking and serve when they are soft.

 Instant Pot Turkey Soup